cyl314/ggp-continuous-time/README.md

 Offline implementation of game manager and player for continuous time games.

 GDL written in prolog.
-To get Python to prolog parser, pyswip needs to be installed first.
+Pyswip (https://github.com/yuce/pyswip) needs to be installed first to process Prolog queries in Python.